 The fair value of the investment property is a level 2 recurring fair value measurement.
-There were no changes to the valuation techniques during the years ended 31 March 2022 and 2021.
+There were no changes to the valuation techniques during the years ended 31 March 2023 and 2022.
 The fair value measurement is based on the above property's highest and best use, which does not differ from its actual use.

-Valuation techniques of investment property Significant unobservable inputs Relationship of unobservable inputs to fair value Direct comparison method Market price HK\$6,192/sq.m.
-(2021: from HK\$5,883/sq.m. to HK\$6,091/sq.m.) and adjusted taking into account of locations and other individual factors such as size of land and construction in progress and conditions of prices The higher the market price, the higher the fair value
+Valuation techniques of investment property Significant unobservable inputs Relationship of unobservable inputs to fair value Direct comparison method Market price HK\$5,814/sq.m.
+(2022: HK\$6,192/sq.m.) and adjusted taking into account of locations and other individual factors such as size of land and construction in progress and conditions of prices The higher the market price, the higher the fair value

-During the years ended 31 March 2022 and 2021, there were no transfers between level 1 and level 2, or transfer into or out of level 3.
+During the years ended 31 March 2023 and 2022, there were no transfers between level 1 and level 2, or transfer into or out of level 3.